 One last thing to consider is whether showing off the newest Apple device matters to you.
 If you're sporting the brushed titanium Apple Watch, everyone will know you're wearing the lasted model.

-Gold or not
+Apple Watch stainless steel vs titanium: Gold or not

 Gold is hugely popular for Apple products, and in some cases, a rarity.
-The Series 5 is an example of that.
+The Apple Watch Series 6 is an example of that.
 You can get it in gold if you choose the aluminum or stainless steel models, but the titanium Apple Watch doesn't come in gold.
 If you're representing gold across all your Apple devices and don't want to break up the matched set, the stainless steel model is more your style.

-Hermés or go home
+Apple Watch stainless steel vs titanium: Hermés or go home

 For those high-fashion fanatics, there's only one option.
 You can't get the Hermés Apple Watch (with the special watch face) in anything but stainless steel.
 Of course, if you don't care whether you have the official Hermés watch face, you can just buy a Hermés band to go with the Titanium Apple Watch.